6 Best Ski Resorts in Nevada, 2023

 In the northeastern part of Nevada lies the remote Ruby mountain range.
 Not far from Elko, this range of mountains has 15 peaks that top out above 11,000 feet.
 Stretching for 80 miles in a north to south alignment, this range stands high above the desert floor and accumulates over 25 feet of snow per season as storms track in from the Pacific northwest.

-Ruby Mountains Heli-Experience has a base lodge and two yurts up in the mountains.
+Ruby Mountains Heli-Experience has been operating in this area for over 45 years, and their staff are the local experts.
+It operates a base lodge and two yurts up in the mountains.
 Guests are transported to the mountains from the lodge via helicopter and have their choice of runs in over 200,000 skiable acres.

 Official site: https://helicopterskiing.com/